Marshall-Shadeland: Surrounding and adjacent neighborhoods

 Marshall-Shadeland has six land borders, including the Pittsburgh neighborhoods of Brighton Heights to the north, Perry North to the northeast, Perry South to the east, and California-Kirkbride, Manchester and Chateau to the south.
 Across the Ohio River to the west, Marshall-Shadeland runs adjacent with Stowe Township, McKees Rocks, and the Pittsburgh neighborhood of Esplen.
 The McKees Rocks Bridge westbound starts at PA Route 65 in Brighton Heights, then passes over Marshall-Shadeland, the Ohio River, Stowe Township and ends at PA Route 51 in McKees Rocks.

 Transportation

 Marshall-Shadeland is within the city of Pittsburgh, and is served by the Port Authority of Allegheny County, with a number of bus routes through the neighborhood.

-City Steps
+City steps

-The Marshall-Shadeland neighborhood has 29 distinct flights of city steps - many of which are open and in a safe condition.
-In Marshall-Shadeland, the Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this hilly, populated area.
+The Marshall-Shadeland neighborhood has 29 distinct flights of city steps, many of which are open to the public.
+In Marshall-Shadeland, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this hilly, populated area.